 John le Carré was a paradox: evocative and nuanced, an insider in self-imposed exile, a man as fiendishly clever and breathtakingly ordinary as George Smiley.
 He was, as he once wrote, the spy who had come out of the woodwork and told how it really was.
 The world is a richer place for it.

 Actors, writers and even MI6’s boss paid tribute to John le Carré following his death in December 2020.
-Gary Oldman, star of Tinker Tailor Soldier Spy, said le Carré “owned” the genre of the serious, complicated spy novel.
-Stephen King called le Carré a “literary giant” and historian Simon Sebag Montefiore referred to him as the “titan of English literature”.
-MI6 head Richard Moore also paid tribute to the “evocative” author while Margaret Atwood said le Carré’s novels were the key to understanding the mid-20th century.
+Gary Oldman, star of Tinker Tailor Soldier Spy, said le Carré 'owned' the genre of the serious, complicated spy novel.
+Stephen King called le Carré a 'literary giant' and MI6 head Richard Moore paid tribute to the 'evocative' author.

-Despite his reclusive nature, le Carré was happy to rub shoulders with celebrities.
+Despite his reclusive nature, le Carré was happy to appear on camera.
 During an MI6 party in Tinker Tailor Soldier Spy, he stood next to a man dressed as Lenin.
 He joined the cast of A Most Wanted Man as an extra in a bar scene with Philip Seymour Hoffman.